Allen Case: Career

-After he left SMU, Case sang on a television program in Dallas, and then toured in musicals.
-Following those experiences, he traveled to New York to audition for the Arthur Godfrey's Talent Scouts program.
+After he left SMU, Case sang on a television program in Dallas and then toured in musicals.
+Following those experiences, he traveled to New York City to audition for the Arthur Godfrey's Talent Scouts program.

-Case signed a contract with Columbia Records in 1955, and performed on the first studio cast recording of the Gershwins' musical Oh, Kay!
+Case signed a contract with Columbia Records in 1955 and performed on the first studio cast recording of the Gershwins' musical Oh, Kay!
 He starred in his first Broadway show, Reuben, Reuben.
 He also toured with musicals, including South Pacific, Damn Yankees, and My Fair Lady.

 In addition to starring in The Deputy, Case was one of the "friends" on Arthur Godfrey and His Friends.

 Case made more than 30 television appearances between 1958 and 1982.
-Case made three guest appearances on the CBS courtroom drama series Perry Mason, including the role of defendant Adam Conrad in the 1964 episode, "The Case of the Ruinous Road".
+In 1959 he appeared on Wagon Train's S2 E22 "The Jasper Cato Story" as Jim Collins/ Jack Daly, a thief who's been pursued West from Boston who convinces Brian Donlevy (in the title role) that he's turned his life around.
+He made three guest appearances on the CBS courtroom drama series Perry Mason, including the role of defendant Adam Conrad in the 1964 episode, "The Case of the Ruinous Road".

 In the 1965–1966 season, Case co-starred as Frank James with Christopher Jones in the ABC Western series The Legend of Jesse James.
-In 1969, Case played Sheriff Pat Garritt in the epiosode "Billy The KId' in the TV show "Time Tunnel."
+In 1969, Case played Sheriff Pat Garritt in the epiosode "Billy the Kid' in the TV show Time Tunnel.

 He made a return to Broadway book musicals in 1967 as the third lead in Jule Styne and Arthur Laurents' Hallelujah, Baby!, and his singing is featured prominently on the original cast album.

 Buoyed by his role on The Deputy, Case made personal appearances.
 In 1961, he came to Shreveport, Louisiana, to appear on KWKH radio and at the rodeo, at which he played Johnny Horton's guitar.

 In 1977, Case guest-starred on Quincy, M.E. in the second-season episode, "A Good Smack in the Mouth", as Stuart Harrison, the father of a runaway boy who crosses Quincy's path.

 In 1981, Case played Harold Knitzer in The Life and Times of Eddie Roberts, a syndicated television drama.